JuliaLang/julia/doc/manual/stacktraces.rst

     julia> example()
     ...-element Array{StackFrame,1}:
-     example at none:4
-     eval at boot.jl:265
+      [inlined code] from stacktraces.jl:135
+     in example() at none:2
+      in eval(::Module, ::Any) at boot.jl:237
+      [inlined code] from sysimg.jl:11
      ...

 You may notice that in the example above the first stack frame points points at line 4,